arnold-aswan/netflix_clone/README.md

     The app uses google level authentication so their details are guarantee to be secured.
 2. Saved Shows. <br/>
     Authenticated users can save their favorite shows and movies, which will be found in `My List`
+3. Anonymous Login as a guest user. <br/>
+    New users can log in anonymously and test out the application before signing up.
+4. A clickable modal that will display film description and extra information.

 ## Future Enhancements

-1. Sign up & Sign In with Google.
-2. Anonymous Login as a guest user.
-3. Implement Subscription service with Stripe.
+1. Implement Subscription service with Stripe.
-4. A clickable modal that will display film description and extra information.

 ## Technologies Used